Power driver for SNMP-enabled smart PDUs¶

 There does not appear to be a standard MIB for PDU control.
 Each vendor publishes its own enterprise MIB for power management and monitoring.
 Conventionally the same enterprise MIB is implemented by all products from a vendor.
 Addition of a new derived class to support a new vendor MIB requires defining a function to convert outlet number into an SNMP OID, and defining the values to write to turn the outlet on and off.
 The design should enable the creation more complex interactions if a vendor MIB was defined in a way that required it.

 Market research reports indicate the PDU market segmentation is between the following companies (in descending order of market share):

 In its first implementation the SNMP power driver will support at least the 3 most dominant vendors - APC, CyberPower and Eaton/Pulizzi.

 There is no clear alternative mechanism for interfacing with smart PDUs.
 Screen-scraping of human-formatted data from CLI terminals or web interfaces sounds like a bad idea.

 The advantages of an SNMP-based approach are:

-Options exist for the symbolic representation of MIB definitions in an implementation:
+Options exist for turning symbolic representation of MIB objects into a MIB-independent OID form.